Barnard-PL-Labs/temos/ART-EVAL-PLDI22-README.txt

 NOTE: we have also included a binary version of CVC4.
 However, if you wish to build from source instead, you can clone `git clone https://github.com/cvc5/cvc5`
 `git checkout 34798fb86eabe7b9aaff86be23a7a3428ebfc957`
 And then build according to the instructions.
-This will take ~2 hours, depending on your system.
+This will take about two hours, depending on your system.

-Now, after everything is installed and built, you can
+Now, after everything is installed and built, you can run the evaluation by `python3 utils/eval_all.py` which will present the running times of the various benchmarks as described in the paper.